i2-open/i2scim/docs/README.md

 At its core, **i2scim** is a JSON document centric engine that converts from the SCIM Restful HTTP API to backend persistence services such as MongoDb.

+This open source project licensed under the Apache License 2.0.

 **i2scim** is extensible in key ways:
-* It can configured to support custom attributes/claims, and object types for specific purpose applications
+* It can configured to support custom attributes/claims, and object types for special purposes
 * For deployers looking to implement SCIM as a standard User provisioning API for their application, **i2scim** may be adapted to act as a gateway to internal proprietary identity APIs by implementing a custom provider.
 * It has a built in events interface that can be used to trigger async events and notifications (more to come).